darinz/ML/practice-1/p6/solution_p6.md

 ---

-**10. Which of the following is NOT a valid reason for standardizing features before training a machine learning model?**
+**Problem 10.
+Which of the following is NOT a valid reason for standardizing features before training a machine learning model?**

 *   (a) To ensure all features have the same scale
 *   (b) To improve convergence speed of gradient descent